lifecoderua/node-transactions-handler/README.md

 ### Processing

-Processing of all the frames should result in aggregated statistics:
+Statistics calculated per request.
+Processing of all the frames in request should result in aggregated statistics:

 - Total amount (sum of `amount` values)
 - Number of transactions (i.e. number of frames)